rmello4d/BasicWidget/README.md

 * __height__: The height of your widget

 ### Goals
-The __BasicWidget__ shows how simple is to create a empty widget on Wakanda.
+The __BasicWidget__ shows how simple is to create an empty widget on Wakanda.

-By default, a < DIV > will be created.
+By default, when you create a widget a < DIV > domNode will be created at the top level of your widget.

-In this example we are creating a widget with a < SPAN > tag instead.
+For this example, we are creating a widget with a < SPAN > tag instead :
+BasicWidget.tagname = 'span';

 ### CSS